Vibrant, beautiful and easy to grow, hardy geraniums deserve a spot in every garden.

 Geranium x oxonianum ‘Wargrave Pink’

-The pink flowers of 'Wargrave Pink' have an unusual, slightly bluish caste.
-After the early summer flowering, cut to the ground and water well to inspire a second flush later in the season.
-It is robust enough to thrive in the shade of mature shrubs or shrub roses.
+The pink flowers of 'Wargrave Pink' have an unusual, slightly bluish tinge.
+After the early summer flowering, cut to the ground and water well to promote a second flush later in the season.
+This geranium is robust enough to thrive in the shade of mature shrubs.

 Geranium macrorrhizum ‘Ingwersen’s Variety’

-As well as pale pink flowers in May and June, it has attractive green foliage that spreads slowly but steadily and often turns reddish in autumn.
+As well as pale-pink flowers in May and June, this geranium has attractive green foliage that spreads slowly but steadily, and often turns reddish in autumn.
 'Ingwersen's Variety' one of the toughest hardy geraniums, ideal in dry shade and containers, and filling in prettily around shrubs.